mustafakbaser/Getir-Clone/README.md

 ![Screenshot](https://github.com/mustafakbaser/Getir-Clone/blob/master/in-app-screenshots-tr.png)

 ## Contributing 🤝
 Feel inspired to contribute?
-We welcome your insights, enhancements, and bug fixes.
+I welcome your insights, enhancements, and bug fixes.
 Fork the repository, make your magic happen, and submit a pull request!

 ## License 📜
 This project is licensed under the [MIT](https://opensource.org/license/mit/) LICENSE.